For the first time, researchers reconstruct and detail the two phenomena that are responsible for the fluctuation of brightness in our sun.

 One particular difficulty: the brightness of our Sun varies on very different time scales.
 Some fluctuations have cycles of only a few minutes; others, which have an impact on Earth’s long-term climate, can only be recorded by researchers over decades.
 A unified theory encompassing all of these time scales has so far been lacking.

 In this way, the currents generate a characteristic, rapidly changing pattern of light and dark areas, known as granulation.
-Typical structures within this granulation are several hundred kilometres in size.
-“Granulation primarily causes rapid brightness fluctuations, with time-scales of less than five hours,” says Max Planck researcher and co-author Natalie Krivova.
+Typical structures within this granulation are several hundred kilometers in size.
+“Granulation primarily causes rapid brightness fluctuations, with time scales of less than five hours,” says Max Planck researcher and co-author Natalie Krivova.

 For their analyses, the researchers employed data obtained from instruments on the SOHO (Solar and Heliospheric Observatory) and SDO (Solar Dynamics Observatory) space probes, which have been recording the brightness patterns and the magnetic fields on the surface of the Sun for years.
 Using these records, some of which cover a 19-year period of solar development, they were able to analyze brightness fluctuations and in turn compare them with measured data obtained from PICARD and SOHO (obtained by another instrument than recorded the magnetic field).